Distribution free MMD tests for model selection with estimated parameters: Sufficient condition for functional convergence of centered empirical -processes

-Note that the $1$-regularity of the classes of functions $\tilde \Fc_\alpha$, $\tilde \Gc_\alpha$ and $\tilde{\Gc}^{(\Mc)}_\alpha$ is simply a sufficient condition to ensure that they are Donsker classes, a standard term in empirical process theory, see e.g.\ \cite[Section 2.5]{wellner2013weak}.
-Finally, it should be emphasized that the concept of $k$-regularity does not rely on any differentiability property of the considered functions.
+Note that the $1$-regularity of the classes of functions $\tilde \Fc$, $\tilde \Gc$, $\tilde{\Fc}^{(\Mc)}$ and $\tilde{\Gc}^{(\Mc)}$ is simply a sufficient condition to ensure that they are Donsker classes \citep[Section 2.5]{wellner2013weak}.
+Finally, it should again be emphasized that the concept of $r$-regularity does not rely on any differentiability property of the considered functions.
 Therefore, it is a suitable concept to ensure the asymptotic convergence of centered empirical $U$-processes indexed by classes of non-differentiable functions, such as in Section \ref{general_specif_test} and Section \ref{general_comparison_test}.
+See Appendix~\ref{app:relu-type_example} for an example.